oddcod3/Phantom-Evasion/README.md

 ```
 Then press ctrl-c

-You can also turn it off by default editing Config.txt file inside Setup/Donate folder
+You can also turn it off by default editing Config.txt file inside Setup folder

-Simply setting: Miner = False
+Simply setting: Mining = False

 if you like my code you can buy me a beer